pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 <!--
 - Do not ignore lines, files or disable sniffs unless you really have to.
-- Document why you are ignoring things
+- Document why you are ignoring things.
 -->

 ---

 # Recommendations for legacy projects